 BTGuard Review – Easy to config.
 Best grades for security and quick connects.
 Only 1 user per account can be online.
 The server to which I connect was never down.
 I give it a 4/5 stars rating.

-Netcrawled is incorporated in Sacramento; the jurisdiction is United States.
-Earlier, they they were located in Toronto.
+Since 2013 it is incorporated in Sacramento; the jurisdiction is United States.
+Current owner is Jared Kellen.